ChrisAB/TSCL/README.md

 ```
 Xvfb :0 -screen 0 1920x1080x16
 ```
-This means create a screen 0 with 16bit colour and 1920x1080 pixels and export it to display nr. :0.
+This means create screen 0 with 16bit colour and 1920x1080 pixels and export it to display nr. :0.

 ### One active cell at a time